lunarmodules/luacov/README.md

 stored in `src/luacov/defaults.lua`.
 These are the global defaults.
 To use project specific configuration, create a Lua script setting options as globals or returning a table with some options and store it as `.luacov` in the project directory from where `luacov` is being run.
+Alternatively, store it elsewhere and specify the path in the `LUACOV_CONFIG` environment variable.

 For example, this config informs LuaCov that only `foo` module and its submodules should be covered and that they are located inside `src` directory:

 ```lua
 modules = {